Question: How can I improve my slurs (hammer-ons, pull-offs) on classical guitar?

 Check out my book Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios.
 The 122 page book includes: Practice Routines, Tips, 100 Open String Exercises, 120 Giuliani Arpeggios, Scales, Slur Exercises, Shifts, Finger Independence, Barre, Tremolo, Common Harmonics, and much more.

-If you need clarification on this particular Q&A please leave a comment below.
-For new and existing questions please visit the main Classical Guitar Q&A page.
-If you are enjoying the free Q&As you can support the site here.
+If you need any clarification on this particular Q&A please leave a comment below.
+Also visit the main Classical Guitar Q&A page.
+If you are enjoying the free lessons you can support the site here.